All Episodes

 He's a very good doctor.

-I had, believe it or not, three weeks ago now.
+I had, believe it or not, three weeks ago now, I had to have my gallbladder removed very quickly, very quickly.

-He was able to get me to a surgeon who I go to church with who is able to get me in uh five days after we realized there was a problem.
+He was able to get me to a surgeon who I go to church with who was able to get me in five days after we realized there was a problem.

 That's going to stop for very many people.